-- (I) Be regularly rostered to work their ordinary hours outside the ordinary hours of work as a day worker as defined; and/or - (II) be rostered to work on not less than 4 ordinary hours on 10 or more weekend shifts during any one leave year. - (c) Public Holidays - (i) For employees who do not work on a roster (day work employee), the period of annual leave excludes any Public Holidays to which the employee is entitled.
+- (I) Be regularly rostered to work their ordinary hours outside the ordinary hours of work as a day worker as defined; and/or - (II) be rostered to work on not less than 4 ordinary hours on 10 or more weekend shifts during any one leave year. - (c) Overseas Travel - (i) For employees who lodge an annual leave application, noting overseas travel, will have this approved within 21 days.
+If this does not occur then the employee should directly report this matter to Human Resources for urgent action. - (d) Public Holidays - (i) For employees who do not work on a roster (day work employee), the period of annual leave excludes any Public Holidays to which the employee is entitled.
 If a Public Holiday falls within an employee's period of annual leave and is on a day that the employee would have been at work, the employee will have added to their annual leave a leave amount equivalent to the ordinary time which the employee would have worked if the day had not been a holiday. - (ii) For a full-time employee required to work in accordance with a roster (shift work employee), that employee will receive in addition to their period of annual leave, annual leave equivalent to one day for each Public Holiday to which they are entitled, whether or not the holiday is observed on a day which, for that employee, would have been a rostered day off.